Metropolitan City of Naples: Geography

-The city is the 96th out of 110 Italian provinces and metropolitan cities by landmass, with an area (1,171 km^{2} including islands) that is smaller than the core comune of Rome (1,287 km^{2}).
+The city is the 96th out of 110 Italian provinces and metropolitan cities by landmass, with an area (1178.93 km2 including islands) that is smaller than the municipality of Rome (1287.36 km2).
 Naples is, however, Italy's third largest metropolitan city by population, making it one of the most densely populated areas in Europe; the metropolitan region also includes the municipality of Casavatore, the highest-density municipality in Italy (at 12,000 inhabitants/km^{2}).
 While it contains more than half of Campania's population, it only occupies 8.6% of Campania's landmass (13,590 km^{2}), creating a strong demographic and territorial imbalance with the other four provinces in Campania.

-Municipalities (comune) in the Metropolitan City vary in size, ranging from 1.62 km^{2} (Casavatore) to 117.27 km^{2} (Naples); 60% of the municipalities are small (less than or equal to 10 km^{2}), 36% of medium-sized (> 10 km^{2} and ≤ 25 km^{2}), the rest (11%) more than 25 km^{2} and, of this, only two municipalities (Acerra and Giugliano) are between 50 and 100 km^{2} and only the municipality of Naples exceeds 100 km^{2}.
+Municipalities (comune) in the Metropolitan City vary in size, ranging from 1.62 km2 (Casavatore) to 117.27 km2 (Naples); 60% of the municipalities are small (less than or equal to 10 km2), 36% of medium-sized (> 10 km^{2} and ≤ 25 km^{2}), the rest (11%) more than 25 km2 and, of this, only two municipalities (Acerra and Giugliano) are between 50 and 100 km2 and only the municipality of Naples exceeds 100 km2.

 Because of its proximity to Vesuvius and Phlegraean Fields, the city is vulnerable to seismic and volcanic activity.